 aristotle02.rc.ucl.ac.uk.
 When you connect, you should be shown which

 one you are connected to on your command line.

 The userid and password you need to connect with are those provided to you by Information Services Division.

 If you experience difficulties with your login, please make sure that you are typing your UCL user ID and your password correctly.
 If you still cannot get access, please contact us at firstname.lastname@example.org.

-If you are outside the UCL firewall, you will need to connect to Socrates first and then SSH in to Aristotle from there.
+If you are outside the UCL firewall, you will need to connect to the Gateway system first and then SSH in to Aristotle from there.

 Aristotle runs Red Hat Enterprise Linux 7 and NFS mounts the RCPS Software Stack.
 As this machine is intended for teaching, work has focused on getting specific applications required for specific courses to work and these are:

 - Fortran compilers (of which there are a large variety)